 For men who have stamina issues that are less severe, premature ejaculation occurs when he orgasms sooner than he and/or his partner would like.
-This could be 30 seconds or 30 minutes into the act.
+Though estimates vary, this could be 30 seconds or 30 minutes into the act.

 Time is not the issue — Lack of control is.

 There are both physiological and psychological factors that cause premature ejaculation.
-Address these factors, and you can win back control of your orgasms and your sex life.
+Address these factors, and you can take control of your orgasms and your sex life.

 HOW DOES EJACULATION HAPPEN?